khalozhyn/DatabricksDashboardInADay/Infrastructure Setup/Sunny Bay Roastery - Brand Identity/Brand Identity.md

 | KPI cards (negative) | Alert | `#A64B2A` |
 | Background areas | Neutral Warm or Highlight Variant | `#C8B79A` / `#D1E3D1` for gentle contrast |

 ---

-### 🪄 Pro Tip
-> When building dashboards in Databricks or Power BI, use these colors consistently to maintain the Sunny Bay Roastery brand feeling — *natural, grounded, and quietly data-driven.*

----